-Karl R. Fails - Senior Vice President, Chief Operations Officer.
-Mr. Fails has served as Senior Vice President, Chief Operations Officer of our General Partner since January 2019.
-He is responsible for all aspects of the petroleum and renewable fuel supply chain, including supply and trading activities, fuel pricing, product quality, trucking transportation and midstream operations, which includes product terminals and transmix processing facilities.
-Mr. Fails previously held the position of Senior Vice President, Chief Commercial Officer from February 2018 to January 2019, and Executive Vice President - Supply & Trading from January 2017 to January 2018 and held various other leadership positions during his tenure at the Partnership and Sunoco, Inc. (now known as ETC Sunoco Holdings LLC).
+Karl R. Fails - Executive Vice President, Chief Operations Officer.
+Mr. Fails has served as Executive Vice President, Chief Operations Officer of our General Partner since September 2021.
+He is responsible for overall financial and operational performance, including direct management of transportation and midstream operations and commercial business development activities.
+Mr. Fails previously held the positions of Senior Vice President, Chief Operations Officer from January 2019 to September 2021, Senior Vice President, Chief Commercial Officer from February 2018 to January 2019, and Executive Vice President - Supply & Trading from January 2017 to January 2018 and held various other leadership positions during his tenure at the Partnership and Sunoco, Inc. (now known as ETC Sunoco Holdings LLC).
 Prior to joining Sunoco, Inc. in 2010, Mr. Fails served in various operations and engineering roles in the refining business for both Valero Energy and Exxon.
 He holds Bachelor's degrees in Chemical Engineering and Math from Brigham Young University and a Master of Business Administration degree from the University of California, Berkeley.

 Brian A. Hand - Senior Vice President, Chief Sales Officer.
 Mr. Hand has served as Senior Vice President, Chief Sales Officer since April 2020.
-He is responsible for all aspects of the fuel distribution business, including strategic acquisition and divestment, branded/unbranded wholesale, direct dealers, performance products retail fuel pricing, and sales.
+He is responsible for all aspects of the fuel distribution business, including strategic acquisition and divestment, branded wholesale, direct dealers, performance products retail fuel pricing, and sales.
 Mr. Hand previously served as Senior Vice President, Chief Development & Marketing Officer of our General Partner from February 2018 through April 2020.
 Mr. Hand previously held the position of Chief Procurement Officer at various Partnership subsidiaries and also held various other leadership positions during his tenure with the Partnership and Sunoco, Inc. (now known as ETC Sunoco Holdings LLC).
 Prior to joining Sunoco, Inc. in 2010, Mr. Hand served in various leadership positions at Hewlett Packard, Blockbuster, Inc. and Cingular Wireless (now AT&T Mobility).
 He holds a Bachelor's degree in Accounting and Business Management from Lebanon Valley College and a Master of Business Administration degree from Widener University.